An example of asymptotically Chow unstable manifolds with constant scalar curvature: Direct computation of

-\end{proof} Since the right hand of (\ref{eq:td_reduction}) is a kind of the integral invariants in \cite{futaki-morita85}, we can apply the localization formula in \cite{futaki-morita85} for $\mathcal{F}_{\mathrm{Td}^p}$ as follows.
-Assume that $X$ has only isolated zeroes, then
+Since the right hand of (\ref{eq:td_reduction}) is a kind of the integral invariants in \cite{futaki-morita85}, we can apply the localization formula in \cite{futaki-morita85} for $\mathcal{F}_{\mathrm{Td}^p}$ as follows.
+Assume that $X$ has only isolated zeroes $\{p_i\}$ and that $L(X)_{p_i}$ is non-degenerate at each $p_i$, \textit{i.e.},